 instance_id once the instance is active.
 With that ID, you can send authenticated requests through a proxy path to perform operational tasks such as unloading models or freeing GPU memory.

-When to use: Start proxy calls once the job status becomes in_progress (after cold start) or completed and you can read instance_id from the Status endpoint in Async Queue Endpoints: Monitoring Request Status.
+Start proxy calls once the request status is in_progress (after cold start) or completed, and you can readinstance_id from the Status endpoint:

 Base URL:https://api.runcomfy.net

-The proxy forwards your request to the live ComfyUI instance.
-You can call:- ComfyUI Backend endpoints (e.g.,
+The proxy forwards your request to the live instance.
+Common targets include:- ComfyUI backend endpoints (e.g.

 POST /api/free)

 You can release GPU memory or unload models via ComfyUI Manager’s nativePOST /api/free endpoint.
-This is useful between jobs in long-running sessions to ensure the next workflow starts from a clean state.
+This can be useful in long-running sessions to ensure the next request starts from a clean state.

 Response example